 Performance outcome Acceptable outcomes (a) minimising the total footprint within which all activities, buildings, structures, driveways, and other works are contained, including building envelopes (b) ensuring development is located in existing cleared areas or areas of lowest ecological value over other areas; and (c) incorporating measures to protect and retain ecological values and ecosystem processes.
-PO16 AO16.1 species pment does not result in the introduction of pest s (plant or animal), that pose a risk to ecological ty or disturbance to native flora and fauna.
+PO16 AO16.1 specie opment does not result in the introduction of pest s (plant or animal), that pose a risk to ecological ty or disturbance to native flora and fauna.
 No acceptable outcome specified.
-PO17 AO17.1 pment minimises potential for disturbance of fauna ne impacts of noise, light, vibration, or other sources.
+PO17 AO17.1 opment minimises potential for disturbance of fauna he impacts of noise, light, vibration, or other sources.
 No acceptable outcome specified.
-PO18 AO18.1 development involving clearing of vegetation is dable and necessary: No acceptable outcome specified. (a) fauna is safely relocated by suitably qualified and experienced spotter catchers to appropriate, safe alternative locations that contain a similar habitat structure (b) the sequence of habitat clearing and/or disturbance ensures that fauna is not isolated from adjoining areas of habitat to allow for the safe and practical movement of fauna to areas of habitat not proposed to be cleared (c) impacts from construction and ongoing use on native fauna and flora are minimised (d) any cleared vegetation is reused, recycled or disposed of safely; and (e) measures are implemented to prevent soil degradation, erosion, slippage and sedimentation. compliar note: Clearing of vegetation is only contemplated where nee with the other outcomes of this code can be achieved.
-In ances where compliance can be achieved, this performance applies.
+PO18 AO18.1 development involving clearing of vegetation is dable and necessary: No acceptable outcome specified. (a) fauna is safely relocated by suitably qualified and experienced spotter catchers to appropriate, safe alternative locations that contain a similar habitat structure (b) the sequence of habitat clearing and/or disturbance ensures that fauna is not isolated from adjoining areas of habitat to allow for the safe and practical movement of fauna to areas of habitat not proposed to be cleared (c) impacts from construction and ongoing use on native fauna and flora are minimised (d) any cleared vegetation is reused, recycled or disposed of safely; and (e) measures are implemented to prevent soil degradation, erosion, slippage and sedimentation. complia circumst note: Clearing of vegetation is only contemplated where nce with the other outcomes of this code can be achieved.
+In cances where compliance can be achieved, this performance e applies.

 Performance outcome Acceptable outcomes Editor's note: A description of suitably qualified and experienced spotter catchers is included within Appendix D. PO19 AO19.1 Development retains natural landforms, including steep land (having a slope of more than 20%) and natural drainage lines and minimises earthworks on a site.
 No acceptable outcome specified.
-Offsets PO20 AO20.1 Any significant residual impact on core ecological linkages, ecological linkages, priority species habitat and wetlands and waterways caused by development, which is · unavoidable, is offset in accordance with Appendix E - Biodiversity offsets . unavoidable, is offset in accordance with Appendix E -
+Offsets PO20 AO20.1 Any significant residual impact on core ecological linkages, ecological linkages, priority species habitat and wetlands and waterways caused by development, which is unavoidable, is offset in accordance with Appendix E - Biodiversity offsets 11 . · Editor's note: Offsets will be sought for matters of local environmental significance in accordance with the Queensland Environmental Offsets Act .
+Editor's note: A guideline to assist in determining if an impact is a significant residual impact has been included within Appendix D.

-&lt;sup>12 A determination as to whether an environmental offset is appropriate and an acceptable response to the clearing of habitat causing a significant residual impact is at the reasonable discretion of the Council.
+11 A determination as to whether an environmental offset is appropriate and an acceptable response to the clearing of habitat causing a significant residual impact is at the reasonable discretion of the Council.